-I visited early on a Saturday morning and it was bustling from the get-go.
+I visited early on a Saturday morning and it was bustling from the get-go when it opened.
 Even though I had lunch scheduled, I still walked away with fresh produce snacks, cookies, and a bottle of fresh pressed juice.
-Perfect public market experience.
+Perfect public market experience in Rochester.

 Website: Rochester Public Market